DataDog/hiring-engineers/answers.md

 #### Final Question Ideas:

-* Polarisation of populations, salary drifts between highest and lowest paid workers...
-* Food, raw material availability
+Some uses that I would personally find interesting for Datadog’s solution to be applied to would be:

 * Pollution rates
-* Talent availability and job opportunities
-* Hate speech and hate crime ratios
-* Matching excess of something in one part of world with shortfall of same somewhere else.
+	* Monitoring real time levels of pollution, allergens, etc.
+	* Madrid, London and other big European cities have huge pollution problems
+	* Monitoring Traffic control, Public transport usage and pollution levels

-* Personal biorhythms, when is optimum time for a person to work, rest or eat What type of exercise is needed/ best for each person
+* Personal biorhythms, when is optimum time for a person to workout, rest or eat:
-* Optimising crop yields
+	* What type of exercise is needed/best for each person
+	* What food is available in season in the region
+		* Create sustainable diets
+		* Monitor diet effectiveness

 * Climate control, draughts and natural hazards monitoring and prediction, projects similar to the [Wifire Project](https://wifire.ucsd.edu/) could be very useful in countries such as Spain, Portugal and Australia.

 ## Instructions